 Computing and data

-- Downloading files: Files for the class will be on the ftp site, except for things that have restricted access (such as PDFs for articles).
-These will be on the LAN.
+- Downloading files: Files for the class will be on the LAN.
+Some will also be on the LAN.

 - Getting Started with Stata: This document can help if you are unfamiliar with Stata or a bit rusty.
 Also, check the Stata Youtube station.